Chevy Colorado years to avoid — most common problems

 According to mechanics, the erratic fuel gauge condition in these pickups may result from a faulty fuel level sensor which required replacement.
 Replacing this part could cost between $50-100, including labor costs.

-Malfunctioning A/C blower
+5. Malfunctioning A/C blower

 Many 2004-2010 and 2012 Colorado owners complained of a malfunctioning A/C blower, which would sometimes only function at certain speeds or stop working altogether.
 This was caused by a faulty blower motor resistor block, which could cost between $15-60 to replace, including labor costs.

-Key stuck in the ignition.
+6. Key stuck in the ignition.

 Owners of some 2015 Chevy Colorado units complain of the difficulty they face when getting their keys out of the vehicle’s ignition.
 This may result from key debris, a locked steering wheel, a damaged ignition cylinder, or a locked steering wheel.
 Either way, having your key stuck in the ignition is a more serious issue than it seems at first, especially if you are in a rush.

-Which Chevrolet Colorado years to avoid?
+Worst Chevrolet Colorado years to avoid

-First-generation Colorado (2004-2005)
+First-generation Colorado (2004-2006 model years)

 The first generation of the Chevy Colorado sprung up with several issues.
 Particularly with the 2004 Colorado year model, car users and experts mainly criticized the horsepower because they felt it was underpowered.
 In addition, these models experienced some transmission and braking system issues.
 Owners reported that their brakes would fail or the wheels would lock during emergencies.
 Also, these years were known to overheat, and its cooling systems did not provide satisfactory results.